akiradeveloper/sorock/testing/benchmark/README.md

-# Mr. Bench
+# Benchmark

-mrbench is a benchmark program for sorock.
+A benchmark program for sorock.

 ## Pseudo Code